makaylatang/Survival-Analysis/README.md

 The dataset includes information on 137 patients who underwent allogeneic BMTs as treatment for acute leukemia.
 The variables in the dataset include patient identification, time variables (in days) until death or the end of study, wait time until transplant, onset of aGVHD, and recovery to normal platelet levels, as well as indicator variables of death, relapse, disease-free survival, development of aGVHD, recovery to normal platelet level, and prophylactic use of methotrexate.
 The dataset also includes disease subtype by morphologic FAB classification, disease classification (including ALL, and high- or low-risk AML), patient age, sex, and CMV status, donor age, sex, and CMV status, and recruitment center.
 The dataset provides information that can be used to explore factors associated with patient prognosis following BMT.

+### Questions

+1. Provide an estimate of disease-free survival time for patients enrolled in this study.
+What are the main characteristics of this summary?

+2. How do patients in different disease groups or in different FAB classifications compare to each other with respect to other available baseline measurements?

+3. Are any of the measured baseline variables associated with differences in disease-free survival?

+4. It is generally thought that aGVHD has an anti-leukemic effect.
+Based on the available data, is occurrence of aGVHD after transplantation associated with improved disease-free survival?
+Is it associated with a decreased risk of relapse?
+In view of this, do you consider aGVHD as an important prognostic event?

+5. Among the patients who develop aGVHD, are any of the measured baseline factors associated with differences in disease-free survival?

+6. Is prophylactic use of methotrexate associated with an increased or decreased risk of developing aGVHD?
+Provide an estimate of the survival function of time from transplant until onset of aGVHD separately for patients either administered methotrexate or not.
+In doing so, consider the importance of accounting for relevant confounding factors.

+7. Based on the available data, is recovery of normal platelet levels associated with improved disease- free survival?
+Is it associated with a decreased risk of relapse?